etentsidou/SHAP-Guided_Grouped_Regularization/README.md

 ### Contents
   - `notebooks/regularization_strengths_calculation/` — Notebooks for computing SHAP-guided group-wise L1 regularization strengths.
-  - `shap_values.npy` — Precomputed SHAP values used for regularization strength calculations.
+  - `shap_values.npy` — Precomputed SHAP values used to calculate regularization strengths on the K562 dataset.
   - `codes/interpretability_utils.py` — SHAP computation function for CRISPR-M.
   - `test/test_model.py` — Definitions of all four model variants.
-  - `test/CRISPR-M/encoding_test_for_shap_values.py` — Runs CRISPR-M with the SHAP computation function.
+  - `test/CRISPR-M/encoding_test_for_shap_values.py` — Runs CRISPR-M with the SHAP computation function, trained and evaluated on the HEK293T dataset.
-  - `test/CRISPR-M/encoding_test.py` — Runs CRISPR-M.
+  - `test/CRISPR-M/encoding_test.py` — Runs CRISPR-M, trained on HEK293T and evaluated on K562.
-  - `test/CRISPR-M/encoding_test_group_regularization.py` — Runs the three L1-grouped model variants.
+  - `test/CRISPR-M/encoding_test_group_regularization.py` — Runs the three L1-grouped model variants, trained on HEK293T and evaluated on K562.

 ## How to run
 1. **Run CRISPR-M model to calculate SHAP values**